ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Results -  Preview the data before you download
 ------------------------------------------------

-By selecting the View button at the bottom of each results section, the user is provided with a preliminary view of the returned data records organized by dataset.
-Select from the different tabs along the top of the screen that list the dataset name and the number of returned records.
-A brief description of the selected dataset is provided on the right and a truncated view of the records in that dataset is provided on the left.
-The user is also provided with a View option to view individual records in each dataset.
-By clicking on the View button for a record, the information displayed on the right changes to display record level information.
-This information is organized differently for each dataset and provides the user with a quick assessment of the record-level data before download.
+Before you download your data, you can preview the different datasets returned from your search filters in the Results section.
+The results are grouped by the :bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental` classification used throughout the site with the number of records returned listed under each category.
+The different datasets and the number of records returned in each dataset are also listed under each category.
+To view the records returned, click on the dataset name.
+Once in the dataset view window, you can view individual records and also basic metadata about the project and the dataset fields.
+When you are ready to to download your data results, return to the Filters/Data Download section.